KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Essentials-Article.md

 ### ...replace the standard keyboard view

 KeyboardKit makes it super simple to customize or replace the standard ``KeyboardView``.
-The <doc:Getting-Started> guide has information that shows you how to do this with just a few lines of code.
+The <doc:Getting-Started-Article> guide has information that shows you how to do this with just a few lines of code.

 ### ...render unsupported keyboard types